butaixianran/Blender-Vmd-Retargeting/README.md

 If you imported a vmd file like this onto Daz or CC, your model gonna jump from one pose to another, like a robot dance.

-For those vmd files, just open MikuMikuDance, load a TDA model, and load this vmd file on it, then re-export it as a new vmd file.
+For those vmd files, just open MikuMikuDance, load a **TDA model**, and load this vmd file on it, then re-export it as a new vmd file.

 This new vmd file will work.

 ## Import vmd
 It is pretty simple:
 * Select your character's armature
 * Select a vmd file
 * **Select model type**
 * Check which part you'd like to import
 * If this vmd motion doesn't use IK, then uncheck IK
-* **Make sure** selected object is Daz or CC model, click "Execute", done.
+* **Make sure** you selected object is Daz or CC model's armature, click "Execute", done.

-Each part will be an action wrapped into a strip on a track, in NLA (Nonlinear Animation).
+Each part of animation, will be an action wrapped into a strip on a track, in NLA (Nonlinear Animation) panel.
 So, it won't mess up your timeline, and you can move or delete them like clips.

 ## Options
-Move your mouse onto those operators (button, checkbox or list), will display a useful tooltip.
+Move your mouse onto those operators (button, checkbox or list), will show a useful tooltip.

 High Heel Tooltip:
 ![tooltip_high_heel](img/tooltip_high_heel.jpg)